 Cleveland Museum of Natural History

-The Cleveland Museum of Natural History is going to engage, educate, and enrich people of all ages, abilities and backgrounds.
+Cleveland Museum of Natural History is designed to engage, educate, and enrich people of all ages, abilities, and backgrounds.

 Fentress Architects programmed, master planned and designed an expansion and renovation, which focuses on supporting the institution’s goals:

 - providing a chronologically sequenced narrative thread for exhibits that addresses “change through time,”

 - improving and expanding the entry experience, and